sanakdag/MBTANextTrain/README.md

 Run "python3 NextTrain.py help" to display a helpful printout

-Run "python3 NextTrain.py" to use the program in interactive mode
+Interactive mode:

-In interactive mode the program will prompt you to:
+The program will prompt you to...

 1. Select an MBTA route
 2. Select a stop along the previously-selected MBTA route